neomantra/docker-onload/README.md

  * Due to a current limitation with OpenOnload, you should run with `EF_USE_HUGE_PAGES=0` if you share Onload stacks.

  * Some libraries, such as [jemalloc](http://jemalloc.net/) need to invoke syscalls at startup.
 This can cause infinite loops because the OpenOnload acceleration also needs malloc (via dlsym); see jemalloc issues [443](https://github.com/jemalloc/jemalloc/issues/443) and [1426](https://github.com/jemalloc/jemalloc/issues/1426).
-This can be alleviated by setting `ONLOAD_DISABLE_SYSCALL_HOOK=1`; note you will also need to set `ONLOAD_USERSPACE_ID` to match the unpatched driver version.
+This can be alleviated by setting `ONLOAD_DISABLE_SYSCALL_HOOK=1`; note you will also need to set `ONLOAD_USERSPACE_ID` to match the unpatched driver version. **NOTE:** This maybe have been fixed in `7.0.0.176`: "SF-122792-KI/bug62297: avoid hang at app startup with jemalloc".

  * These OpenOnload builds default to using `-march` and `-mtune` based on the CPU-type of the build machine.
 This might not be optimial or runnable on your runtime platform.
 A future release will allow this to be specified as Docker build arguments.